 With his quintet, Aaron was surrounded with superb talent: a great drummer (No, I mean stunningly good.), two extraordinary guitarists, and, unbelievably, his 73-years-old older brother Charles on sax.
 And all proved to be fine backup vocalists as well.
 What talent!

 WRONG!!!
 These five master musicians put on a toe-tapping, foot-stomping, upbeat, hand-clapping, jumping-out-of-your-seat raucous good time.
-Their energy and love for their music was immediately transmitted to the audience and by the end of the first song, we all knew we were in for a high-voltage performance.
-Charlie wailed on his sax, not only as somber, subdued backup to Aaron’s powerful, souring vocals, but on a couple of occasions Charlie also let loose with solo performances of his own that brought the house down.
+Their energy and love for their music were immediately transmitted to the audience and by the end of the first song, we all knew we were in for a high-voltage performance.
+Charlie wailed on his sax, not only as somber, subdued backup to Aaron’s powerful, soaring vocals, but on a couple of occasions, Charlie also let loose with solo performances of his own that brought the house down.
 He showed us all why he’s still the master sax.

 After finishing several old R&B and Adult Contemporary favorites, the band grew quiet.
 Aaron stepped a little closer to the audience, which at this point had no idea what to expect.
 He sang two or three notes, no words.
 Only a few in the audience seemed to understand where he was about to take us.
 Aaron hesitated, then whispered into his microphone, “I know, what a surprise.”

 And then the sacred words began to flow, carried only by the richness of his solo tenor voice and soaring falsetto: the Ave Maria.
 When he had finished I think the audience didn’t know whether to give him a standing ovation or get down on their knees and weep.

 Aaron Neville has publicly credited St. Jude with “saving him from heroin addiction, chronic depression and ”slavery-style contracts.”
 He is neither a preacher nor a faith healer, only a singer.
 But through his music over the decades he has become a source of inspiration for others in despair.